flancian/garden/speculative annotation.md

 	- (I wonder if [[ipfs]] or even [[fission]] could be a good fit for this)
 - [[q]] what if you had a button to save annotation .png files to the [[internet archive]]?
 	- (sounds great to me)
+	- would be great, is a matter of funding + time + working through the standards that the library of congress holds for [[pii]]